ddnexus/pagy/docs/extras/responsive.md

 ### :breakpoints

-The `:breakpoint` variable is a pagy variable added by the `responsive` extra: it allows you to control how the page links will get shown at different widths.
-It is a hash where the keys are integers representing the breakpoint widths in pixels and the values are the pagy `:size` variables to be applied for that width.
+The `:breakpoint` variable is a non-core variable added by the `responsive` extra: it allows you to control how the page links will get shown at different widths.
+It is a hash where the keys are integers representing the breakpoint widths in pixels and the values are the Pagy `:size` variables to be applied for that width.
  For example:

 ```ruby
 Pagy::VARS[:breakpoints] = {0 => [1,2,2,1], 450 => [3,4,4,3], 750 => [4,5,5,4]}
 ```

-The above statement means that from `0` to `450` pixels width, pagy will use the `[1,2,2,1]` size, from `450` to `750` it will use the `[3,4,4,3]` size and over `750` it will use the `[4,5,5,4]` size.
+The above statement means that from `0` to `450` pixels width, Pagy will use the `[1,2,2,1]` size, from `450` to `750` it will use the `[3,4,4,3]` size and over `750` it will use the `[4,5,5,4]` size.
 (Read more about the `:size` variable in the [How to control the page links](../how-to.md#controlling-the-page-links) section)

 **IMPORTANT**: You can set any number of breakpoints with any arbitrary width and size.
 The only requirement is that the `:breakpoints` hash must contain always the `0` size.
 An `ArgumentError` exception will be raises if it is missing.

-**Notice**: Each breakpoint added slowers down pagy of almost 10%.
+**Notice**: Each breakpoint added slowers down Pagy of almost 10%.
 For example: with 5 breakpoints (which are actually quite a lot) the nav will be rendered rougly in twice the normal time.
 However, that will still run about 15 times faster than Kaminari and 6 times faster than WillPaginate.

 ## Methods